Old Ephriam's Grave

 An unusual rock outcrop is fossilized casts of worm trails.
 Sand collected in the burrows of shoreline worms during the Ordovidian Period, about 500 million years ago.
 As the softer lime matrix has weathered away, it leaves quartzite casts of multiple worm burrows.
 (Car keys are for size comparison.)

-For a condensed, one-page, printable version of this trail guide, click here!
+One-page printable version of this trail